pbarnard1/java_nov_dec_2022/lectures/Week6ThursdayOutline.md

     - Displaying all majors
     - Deleting majors (be careful!)

-- Tuesday and Wednesday next week: belt review project with working login/registration already built
+- Tuesday and Wednesday next week: belt review project with working login/registration already built (will NOT be pushed to GitHub)